How to Become an Income Tax Officer in India?

 The Civil Services Examination, also known as the IAS exam, is conducted by the UPSC and is used to recruit candidates for several government positions, including the Indian Revenue Service (IRS).
 To become an Income Tax Officer through the Civil Services Examination, you must choose the Indian Revenue Service (Income Tax) as your preferred service.
 Below is the exam description –

-The personal interview assesses a candidate’s suitability for a career in civil services.
+• The personal interview assesses a candidate’s suitability for a career in the civil services.

-If you have selected the Indian Revenue Service (IRS) as your preference, they will be appointed as an Income Tax Officer.
+• If you have selected the Indian Revenue Service (IRS) as your preference, you will be appointed as an Income Tax Officer.

 Note - The UPSC preliminary exam has a negative marking of 33.33% of the total marks allocated to each question.